bovlb/frc-tips/coast-mode/README.md

     .whenActive(new SetCoastModeCommand(m_robotContainer.m_driveSubsystem));
 ```

-You may need to change this code, depending on where your drive subsystem is created and stored.
-You may also need to make `RobotContainer.m_driveSubsystem` `public`.
+Again, change it as neccessary depending on where your drive subsystem can be found.

 To explain what this code is doing:
 1. We create a `Trigger`.
 This class is a more general version of a Joystick button.
 It's going to wait for some event to take place, and then take some action.